Swiggies/PressJsonToJson/README.md

 Unzip the folder into your Halo Online (Or whatever you renamed it to, the one with ldorado.exe).

 # Should I use voting or veto?
-If your server is running on game modes that only need 1 map play, use veto.
+If your server is running on game modes that only need 1 map to play for each game mode, use veto.

 If your server has at least 2 game modes that can be played on many maps, use voting.

 # How To Use